 We will mainly be looking for overwintering species such as Wallcreeper and Alpine accentor, but also early spring arrivals…

 Wallcreeper and Alpine accentor abandon their high mountain breeding sites to overwinter at lower altitudes.
-It’s a bit like looking for a needle in a haystack… and there is no guarantee of seeing these species, but we will be visiting a number of spectacular sites where they have been seen this year.
-And there are plenty of other interesting species to see too, such as the recently returned Great spotted cuckoo and the resident Iberian shrike.
+It’s a bit like looking for a needle in a haystack… and there is no guarantee of seeing these species, but we will be visiting a number of spectacular sites where they seen on a regular basis.
+And there are plenty of other interesting species to see too, such as the recently returned Great spotted cuckoo and the resident Iberian shrike and Blue rock thrush.

 Species we will be looking for on this trip:

 Wallcreeper, Alpine accentor, Blue rock thrush, Bonelli’s eagle, Crag martin, Sardinian warbler, Great spotted cuckoo, Iberian shrike, White stork and Black kite on migration…

 View/download the Trip report by clicking on the link below: